Mark-Seaman/Shrinking-World-Pubs/journey/Pub/Flagstaff.md

 ## Moving to Flagstaff

 I was seven when we moved to Flagstaff, Arizona.
 Being from Kentucky I had never been to an area that was so dry.
-In Kentucky, trees grow naturally and must be mowed regularly if you intend on having a lawn.
+In Kentucky, trees grow so fast that they must be mowed regularly if you intend on having a lawn.
 When you look at a map you see two different Americas (the wet one and the dry one) divided by the Mississippi River.